cuustard/uni/labWork.md

 classes.
 Describe the students in each of the following sets, in English.
     - A ∩ B
         - Intersection of A and B. So this is the set of students that walk to classes and live within one mile of school.
+        - set of studetns who live within one mile of school AND the set of studetns who walk to classes.
     - A ∪ B
         - Union of A and B. So this is the set of students that walk to classes or live within one mile of school, or both.
+        - the set of students who live within one mile of school OR the set of students who walk to classes.
     - A – B
         - Difference of A and B. So this is the students that live within one mile of school subtracting the students who walk to classes.
+        - the set of students who live within one mile of school AND the set of students who do not walk to classes
     - B – A
         - Difference of B and A. So this is the students that walk to school subtracting the students who live within one mile of school.
+        - the set of students who walk to classes AND the set of students who live more than one mile of school

 6. Let A = {a, b, c} and B = {y, z}.
 Find
     - A x B